 Records come in a variety of formats but the NRL broadly makes a distinction based on the notion of structured and unstructured Records.
 Structured Records are made up of clearly defined data types whose composition makes them relatively easy to manipulate.
 Contrast this with unstructured Records which crudely could be said to be “everything else” and are comprised of data that is usually not as easy to manipulate.

 The NRL also acknowledges that there is a difference to be drawn between how the contents of a Record can change over time (see the Record creation datetime field on Pointer).
 To the NRL a static Record is one whose contents will never change whereas a dynamic Record’s contents are not guaranteed to be the same from one point in time to another in the future.

 Pointers are associated with a Record.
 As noted, a Record exists in a remote system.
 One of the roles of the Pointer is to provide enough context to allow a Consumer to retrieve that Record from the remote system and display it.

 The format and method of retrieval for a Record are under the control of the Provider system.
 It might be that the Provider has exposed the Record for direct retrieval, such that using the context available in the Pointer, a Consumer is able to retrieve the Record.

-In another scenario it might be that rather than point to an electronic copy of the Record, the Provider has exposed a set of contact details that a Consumer can use to retrieve the Record.
+Alternatively, rather than point to an electronic copy of the Record, the Provider can expose a set of contact details that a Consumer can use to retrieve the Record.
 In this scenario, the Consumer is not retrieving the Record electronically.
 Instead, they are using the contact details as an intermediate step to get to the Record, perhaps by phoning a healthcare service found in the contact details who will then relay the Record to the Consumer via another mechanism.